stable-packages/store/README.md

 Type: `StoreVersion = string | number`

-Version of the store.
+The version of the store.

 This is used during initialization to determine should the [`StoreOptions#initializer`](#StoreOptionsinitializer) be called (and in what order for [`createAsyncStore()`](#createAsyncStore)).

 It will be added to the `processedVersions` argument of the [`StoreOptions#initializer()`](#StoreOptionsinitializer) after it is being called.

-When specifing as string (recommended), it must be in this format: `major.minor.patch`.
+When specifying as a string (recommended), it must be in this format: `major.minor.patch`.

-When there is a mix of string and numeric verions across different versions of your library, the numeric value is compared to the patch number of the string version.
+When there is a mix of string and numeric versions across different versions of your library, the numeric value is compared to the patch number of the string version.

 #### StoreOptions#initializer()

 Type: `<T extends StoreValue>(current: StoreValue, processedVersions: StoreVersion[]) => T`

-Function to initialize the store.
+The function to initialize the store.

 Since there may be multiple copies of your library loaded, multiple calls to the store creation function (e.g. [`createStore()`](#createStore)) may occur.